 Many statin problems are related to dosage.
-Your doctor may reduce the amount you are taking to see if that helps with your symptoms.
-He or she may prescribe a lower dosage or even decrease the number of days per week you take your medicine.
+Your doctor may reduce the amount you are taking to see if it reduces your symptoms.
+They may prescribe a lower dosage or even decrease the number of days per week you take your medicine.

 Lifestyle changes are also encouraged.
 A healthy diet can help lower cholesterol naturally and decrease your cardiovascular risks.

 Your doctor may change which statin you’re taking.
 There are several statin options, and you may have a better reaction with a different type.
-There are also non-statin cholesterol-lowering drugs your doctor may prescribe.
+Your doctor may also prescribe non-statin cholesterol-lowering drugs.

 Resolving your symptoms may be as simple as switching your medicines.
-Statins are the most popular and effective cholesterol medicine, but there are alternatives on the market.
+Statins are the most popular and effective cholesterol medicine, but there are alternatives.

-Statin tolerance is very serious, so always talk to your doctor before you stop taking your medicine or begin taking any new medicines.
+Statin intolerance is very serious, so always talk to your doctor before you stop taking your medicine or taking new medicines.

-High cholesterol is very dangerous so never gamble when it comes to your treatment.
-Your doctor can help to figure out if you are suffering from statin intolerance or another health problem and come up with the best treatment plan.
+High cholesterol is dangerous so never gamble when it comes to your treatment.
+Your doctor can help you figure out if you have a statin intolerance or another health problem and come up with the best treatment plan.